 Current Wis.
 Admin.
 Code ch.
 DHS 75 (PDF) is still in effect until October 1, 2022.
 You will need to scroll to find your subchapter, sections, subsections, or paragraphs.

 Reporting Requirements for Programs and Facilities

-Within 24 hours after the death of a client, or learning of a death:
+Within 24 hours of the death of a client or learning of a death:

 - the use of a physical restraint or seclusion

 - the use of one or more psychotropic medications

 Notification to DHS must be reported to by completing the Client/Patient/Resident Death Determination, F-62470.